BorisRado/azure-functions-serverless-tutorial/README.md

 ```

 ### Deploy on Azure Cloud
 Now that we made sure everything works ok on our local computer, we are ready to deploy the app on the cloud!
-First, you need to create a deployment user, for example with the command `az webapp deployment user set --user-name <user> --password <password>`, or from the azure portal.
+First, you need to create a deployment user, for example with the command `az webapp deployment user set --user-name <user> --password <password>`.

 Next, you have to create a function app.
 With your browser, navigate to [the azure portal](https://portal.azure.com/#home), and then search for the `Function App service`.
 Click on `+Create` (on the top left), and configure the fields that appear - you can set the Function App name and region as you wish.
 When filling the required fields, make only sure to select Java with the correct version as the runtime stack, and to use Windows as the operating system - the deployment with the REST methods, that the plugin is using, fails when using a Linux OS on the consumption serverless plan.